-Our interviews with carers provided further insight on the importance of the right help at the right time, and carers reflected on the - mainly positive - help they had received from Carers Matter Norfolk, often contrasting this with the lack of help they had been offered elsewhere.
-Carers' experiences of support from Carers Matter Norfolk were also important in recognising and valuing their carer identity.
+Our interviews with carers provided further insight on the importance of the right help at the right time, and carers reflected on the - mainly positive - help they had received from the Service, often contrasting this with the lack of help they had been offered elsewhere.
+Carers' experiences of support from the Service were also important in recognising and valuing their carer identity.
 As this carer commented: